SummaryRead the full fact sheet

 - Talk to other family members about how you feel.

-It will take a long while for you – and everyone else in the family – to adjust to the change in the family relationship.
-Everyone in the family will also need to make an effort to make things work.
+It may take a while for you – and everyone else in the family – to adjust to the change in the family relationship.
+Everyone in the family will need to make an effort to make things work.

 - Many children have tried to speak to their parents or other family members but have either been ignored or had their concerns minimised.